jeanmariano/reddit-monitor/README.md

 # Reddit Search

 Exercise in React JS.
-Pulls from Reddit endpoint to display comments
+Pulls from Reddit endpoint to display links based on a user's searh query.

 1. Run `npm install` after downloading.
 2. Then run `npm start` and go to localhost:8000.